zoeyg/blog-posts/how-to-CPTC.md

 In addition to what's in this document, there will be new exploits that come out over time.
 Do your best to keep track of them and learn them.
 One of the best ways to do that is likely via twitter.
 Get an account if you don't already have one, and start following people in cybersecurity.

-I've done my best to organize the tools into various categories, but there's probably quite a few tools that could be in multiple categories.
+I've done my best to organize the tools into various categories, but there's probably quite a few tools that could be in multiple places.

 ### Remote Scanning/Enumeration